AliveToolkit/alive2/README.md

 This tool has two modes.

 In the first mode, specify either a source (original) and target (optimized) IR file, or a single file containing a function called “src” and also a function called “tgt”.
-For example, let's prove that removing `nsw` is correct for addition:
+For example, let’s prove that removing `nsw` is correct for
+addition:

 ```
 $ALIVE2_HOME/alive2/build/alive-tv src.ll tgt.ll